 • Cost of taking care of the children, like daycare costs, and healthcare costs

 These are just some of the factors that may be taken into consideration, while determining child assist payments in your case.
-If you still have questions about youngster assist payments that the court may order you to make, or the child support payments that you may be eligible for, speak to a Los Angeles family lawyer.
-It’s important to protect your child’s right to support by speaking to a Los Angeles family lawyer and seeking expert legal guidance.
+If you still have questions about youngster assist payments that the court may order you to make, or the child support payments that you may be eligible for, speak to a Los Angeles child support lawyer.
+It’s important to protect your child’s right to support by speaking to our Los Angeles child support lawyers and seeking expert legal guidance.